Tudor Fieldhouse: History

 The facility was constructed in 1950 for the Rice basketball, volleyball and swim teams.
 An air conditioning system was added in 1991.
 Other renovations include a new ceiling, new lighting, and a new scoreboard.
 The facility currently seats 5,000 people.

-Autry Court is also home of the notorious Autry Army, a group of students who attend every basketball game and heckle opponents.
-They have recently been referred to as the "Blue Army of Death" by former University of Memphis men's head basketball coach John Calipari.
-The blue curtain on one side of the court is called a "distraction" by many colleges.
-At the end of the game, young fans are invited onto the court to shoot a free throw.
-If they make it, they win a basketball.
+Autry Court is home to the Autry Army, a student group that attends Rice basketball games.
+Former University of Memphis head coach John Calipari referred to the group as the “Blue Army of Death”.
+A blue curtain is positioned along one side of the court.
+After games, young spectators may attempt a free throw to win a basketball.

 On February 7, 2007, a $23 million renovation of Autry Court was announced by Rice University.
 The renovations are to be completed in time for the 2008-09 basketball season.
 In the interim, Rice played its home games at Merrell Center in Katy (5 games), Reliant Arena (8 games) and Toyota Center (1 game) in Houston.

 On July 29, 2008, Rice unveiled the new name of the arena, Tudor Fieldhouse, within a press release outlining non-conference opponents for the upcoming basketball season.